pettersandvand/alg_dat/README.md

 # Algorithms and data structure
-In the course in2010 we have learned several algorithms and data structures.
+In the course in2010 - University of Oslo we have learned several algorithms and data structures.
 This repository is implementation of some of the algorithms and data structures.

 ##Content (✔ - implemented / ❌ not implemented)